Wedding Budget Contingency Planning

 Reforecast Monthly

 Once a month, revisit your budget and confirm the contingency is untouched or being used only for true unknowns.
-If it has dipped, pause discretionary spending until the buffer is restored.
+Compare actual spending against projected spending in every category and note any trends.
+If the contingency has dipped, pause discretionary spending until the buffer is restored.
+If you are consistently under budget in certain categories, resist the urge to reallocate those savings to upgrades — leave them as additional buffer until you are past the guarantee dates for your largest vendors.

 Decide What to Do With the Remainder

-Before the wedding, decide in advance how to allocate any leftover contingency — extra vendor tips, an upgraded honeymoon, or simply returning it to savings.
-Deciding ahead prevents last-minute splurges.
+Before the wedding, decide in advance how to allocate any leftover contingency — extra vendor tips, an upgraded honeymoon experience, or simply returning it to savings.
+Deciding ahead prevents last-minute splurges driven by relief rather than intention.
+If family members contributed to the budget, discuss whether leftover funds should be returned, redirected, or treated as a gift.
+Having this conversation early avoids awkwardness after the wedding.

 Pro Tips